 The MA and MFA Term One develops awareness of personal and professional needs and gives a foundation in practical skills, related academic disciplines, vocal pedagogy and research methods for the more applied work that follows.

-MA and MFA Term Two builds on this by relating acquired knowledge and practical experience to the needs of others and seeks to develop your growing confidence and abilities.
-Practical experience of teaching, both of classes and of individuals in institutions where voice work is relevant, begins in this term.
+Term Two for both the MA and MFA builds on this by relating acquired knowledge and practical experience to the needs of others and seeks to develop growing confidence and abilities.
+Practical experience of teaching, both of groups and of individuals in institutions where voice work is relevant, begins in this term.

-MA and MFA Term Three consolidates the work already done and extends the teaching experience in a variety of contexts.
+MA and MFA Term Three consolidates the work already done, extends the teaching experience in a variety of contexts, and allows for a deepening of thought about voice as a field of study.
 It includes advice on preparation for a professional career.

-MA Term Four is focused entirely on the preparation and submission of the MA portfolio.
+Term Four of the MA is focused entirely on the preparation and submission of a portfolio or dissertation.

 The MFA offers a further embedding of skills and concepts learnt during its second year.
-In some countries, the MFA is more recognised, particularly if you are interested in teaching or research in a higher education environment.
+In some countries, the MFA is more recognised, particularly for those interested in teaching, or research in a higher education environment.